 Recommendations:

-Tip: Always size up when selecting your filter, you can't over-filter a pond, but you can under-filter.
+Tip: Always size up where possible, you can't over-filter a pond, but you can under-filter.

 Box Filters: Simple, yet effective

-Box filters are one of the most common choices for pond filtration, especially for small to medium ponds.
+Box filters are one of the most common choices for small to medium ponds.
 These systems are large containers that allow plenty of room for sponges and biological media.
-A pump is used to push water into the box, where it is filtered through the media and returned to the pond by gravity.
+A pump is used to push water into the box, where it is filtered through the media and returned by gravity.

 Pros: